devanshugoyal27/BookMyShow-Project/README.md

 2. Set up the MongoDB connection:

-- Create a MongoDB database for the BookMyShow project and Write the connection string.
+- Create a MongoDB database for the BookMyShow project and copy the connection string.

 3. Configure the .env: